tobygodwin/brain_age_regression/README.md

 # Age regression from brain MRI

-This notebook is based on a coursework submitted for a course in Machine Learning for Imaging.
+This notebook was produced as part of a team of 3 and formed part of the submission for an  Coursework for a course in Machine Learning for Imaging.
  The coursework provided data and high level guidance on strategies.
 However, the substantive methods were implemented independently.

 Text in <em>italics</em> are taken from the coursework information.